 Can I Put Regular Gas in an E85 Car?

 E85 signifies gas that’s an ethanol fuel blend of 85% ethanol fuel plus 15% gasoline or other hydrocarbon by volume.
 E85, also known as flex fuel, is another fuel source aside from premium and regular gas.
 This type of fuel is used for flexible fuel vehicles (FFVs).
 Because these vehicles are flexible about fuel, you can put regular gas in an E85 car.

 Learn More about Performance and Fuel Requirements at Auffenberg Dealer Group

 We have a range of vehicles that run on regular gas, premium gas, or E85.
 Contact us to learn more about what this means for your car-buying experience, or visit us in Shiloh, not too far from East St. Louis, to test drive some vehicles and determine which fuel options works best for you.
 If you’re preparing to upgrade with a luxury vehicle, you may also wish to know how to clean leather car seats or check your oil levels on the go.

 More from Auffenberg Dealer Group

 In most states, you are required to have liability insurance on your vehicle.
-So what is liability insurance?
+So what is the auto liability insurance definition?
+What does liability insurance cover?
 Simply put, it provides bodily injury and property damage coverage to the other driver in the event of an accident where you are at fault.
-Find out what liability insurance will pay for if you’re in a…
+Find out what liability…